 Security, when compared to mobile applications, is far less and compromised in web applications.
 While the former requires a standard approval from the app stores the latter doesn’t require anything as such.

 It is always important to consider your business goals, the convenience of users and features that an app gives before counting on any of the two types of applications discussed above.

-Looking at the surge in mobile application development and competitive edge they offer, mobile apps seem to be the need of the hour for many reasons.
+Looking at the surge in mobile application development and the competitive edge they offer, mobile apps seem to be the need of the hour for many reasons.